-Easter Seals is the nation's leading provider of services and support for children and adults living with autism.
-Our clients' stories offer insight into the type of services provided by Easter Seals throughout the country -- and provide inspiration for individuals and families that autism is treatable, and individuals with autism can and do lead meaningful lives.
+Easter Seals is the nation's leading provider of services and support for children and adults living with Autism Spectrum Disorder (ASD).
+Our clients' stories offer insight into the type of services provided by Easter Seals throughout the country—and provide inspiration for individuals and families that autism is treatable, and individuals with ASD can and do lead meaningful lives.

 Read Ben's story.

 5-year-old Carson's future is full of opportunities; opportunities he did not have a couple of years ago before participating in the P.L.A.Y.
 Project (Play and Language for Autistic Youngsters) at Easter Seals Michigan.

 When asked about school, Connor's typical response is, "school's cool!"
 This is music to the ears of Connor's parents who searched for the right school for Connor, enduring many rejections along the way -- that is, until they contacted Easter Seals.